Travel to Japan during Covid-19: What you need to know before you go

 What's the Covid situation?

 After low infection rates in the first wave, Japan has seen a sharp increase in cases.
-It hit a record 2,387 daily cases on December 9, with Tokyo hospital capacity under the spotlight.
-The Japanese government's 'Go To Travel' scheme, which subsidizes domestic tourism in a bid to boost the economy, has been blamed by some for the rise in positive infections.
+The Japanese government's 'Go To Travel' scheme, which subsidized domestic tourism in a bid to boost the economy, has been blamed by some for the rise in positive infections.

+Tokyo has been particularly hard hit.
+The capital recorded 2,447 cases on January 7, the single highest per-day number since the start of the pandemic.
+Since then, the daily infection rate has remained in the four figures daily.

+On January 20, Prime Minister Suga confirmed that Japan had signed a contract to order Covid-19 vaccines from Pfizer -- enough for 72 million people.
+He told media that he hoped the country could be ready to begin inoculations as soon as late February, but nothing has been finalized at present.

 What can visitors expect?

-Note: Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on January 28.